 • GSP Implementation - Data, Monitoring, and Reporting.
 During GSP implementation, SVBGSA will engage in technical collaboration with partner agencies and stakeholders on data collection and analysis.
-Correspondingly, it will report out on findings to stakeholders through a variety of engagement strategies and pathways, including but not limited to:
+Correspondingly, it will report out on

+Commented [TC24]: This was expanded from what was in the original GSP, based on communication planning done since then. findings to stakeholders through a variety of engagement strategies and pathways, including but not limited to:

-- Annual report presentations to the Subbasin Committees, Advisory Committee and Board of Directors - o FAQs - Online communications, including SVBGSA website and Facebook page and direct emails - Mailings to most-impacted water users and residents - Media coverage - o Talks and presentations to interested stakeholders, agencies, and groups
+- Annual report presentations to the Subbasin Committees, Advisory Committee and Board of Directors - o FAQs - Online communications, including SVBGSA website and Facebook page and direct emails - o Mailings to most-impacted water users and residents - o Media coverage - o Talks and presentations to interested stakeholders, agencies, and groups